Kurante2801/ProjectVoice/README.md

 Rhythm game clone, WIP

 ## TODO/Missing Features:
+- [ ] Exiting a song takes you to result screen
 - [ ] Rapidly changing Background Blur creates a memory leak (probably not disposing of old blurred image)
 - [ ] Define how the scoring system will work
 - [ ] Save and display High Scores